SeatGuru closes after 24 years: Here’s how to find the best seats on planes now

 AeroLOPA provides extensive and accurate technical details

-SeatMaps steps in to fill the gap SeatGuru left behind
+SeatMaps also fills the gap SeatGuru left behind

-SeatMaps comes closest to the SeatGuru model, offering colour-coded seat maps, basic seat dimensions, and crowd-sourced ratings.
-The site also features pictures and 360º panoramic views of the aircraft interior, for some airlines.
+SeatMaps also follows the SeatGuru model, with colour-coded seat maps, basic seat dimensions, and crowd-sourced ratings.
+The site includes pictures and 360º panoramic views of the aircraft interior, for some airlines.

 It doesn’t dive into all the cabin equipment details that AeroLOPA publishes (which appeals to those of us who track the aircraft interiors business closely).
 Still, it provides other information, including airline policies on baggage, pets, and the check-in process, which travellers might find helpful.